<feed xmlns="http://www.w3.org/2005/Atom" xml:base="https://web-standards.dev" xml:lang="en">

 <entry>

-<link href="https://web-standards.dev/news/2026/03/layout-maestro/"/>
+<link href="https://web-standards.dev/news/2026/05/banish-javascript-to-the-shadowrealm/"/>

 <content type="html">

-&lt;p&gt;&lt;a href=&quot;https://thelayoutmaestro.com&quot;&gt;thelayoutmaestro.com&lt;/a&gt;&lt;/p&gt;
+&lt;p&gt;&lt;a href=&quot;https://css-tricks.com/soon-we-can-finally-banish-javascript-to-the-shadowrealm/&quot;&gt;css-tricks.com/soon-we-can-finally-banish-javascript-to-the-shadowrealm&lt;/a&gt;&lt;/p&gt;

 &lt;p&gt;